dh-notes/vim-article/main.md

-[^ln-plain]: On what these tools are and on the why it is good for our community to work in plain text file formats, read "Sustainable Authorship in Plain Text using Pandoc and Markdown" By Dennis Tenen and Grant Wythoff in the [The Programming Historian](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
+[^ln-plain]: On what these tools are and on the why it is good for our community to work in plain text file formats, read "Sustainable Authorship in Plain Text using Pandoc and Markdown" By Dennis Tenen and Grant Wythoff in [The Programming Historian](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).